$0 Alaska Foster Care Quick-Start Checklist

 For Alaska Native children, the adoption process has additional complexity under ICWA.
 Termination of parental rights for an Indian child requires a higher standard of evidence than for other children.
 The court must find, beyond a reasonable doubt, that continued custody by the parent is likely to result in serious emotional or physical damage to the child.

-If you have had an ICWA-eligible child in your home for an extended period and have developed a strong attachment, the child's established relationship with you may be a factor the court considers in determining good cause to deviate from placement preferences.
-This is a legal argument that requires the involvement of the court and your caseworker — it is not something you assert unilaterally.
+If you have had an ICWA-eligible child in your home for an extended period, the child's established relationship and needs may be relevant to a placement decision, but attachment alone does not create an automatic exception.
+Any good-cause argument requires the involvement of the court and your caseworker — it is not something you assert unilaterally.

 Getting Started with Foster-to-Adopt